 …you need to have a deep understanding of what’s inside and where the potential source of errors may be hidden.

 And if you think about it, there may be many areas where code review will appear to be highly recommended, if not absolutely necessary.

 First of all, code review is extremely important when it comes to app performance.

 And this is when the code review is a great idea, as it is able to uncover many flaws and areas of improvement.

-Planning your future app improvement demands a deep understanding of its architecture.
+Planning your future app improvement demands a deep understanding of its architecture, codebase and defining new features.

-The analysis of fundamental app functionalities will help you plan how actually you can improve it later on.
+The analysis of fundamental app functionalities will help you plan how you can improve it later on.

 Make Changes and Improvements

-As you know it’s almost impossible to build and release an app without few changes here and there.
+As you know it’s almost impossible to build and release a mobile or web application without a few changes here and there.
 React Native apps are no different.

 Keeping a code review checklist on your sight makes it easier to keep your app in shape despite the changes you have made.